openstack/rally/doc/source/tutorial/step_1_setting_up_env_and_running_benchmark_from_samples.rst

 Registering an OpenStack deployment in Rally
 --------------------------------------------

-First, you have to provide Rally with an Openstack deployment it is going to benchmark.
+First, you have to provide Rally with an OpenStack deployment it is going to benchmark.
 This should be done either through `OpenRC files <http://docs.openstack.org/user-guide/content/cli_openrc.html>`_ or through deployment `configuration files <https://github.com/openstack/rally/tree/master/samples/deployments>`_.
 In case you already have an *OpenRC*, it is extremely simple to register a deployment with the *deployment create* command:

 .. code-block:: none